Haigutus/USVDM/Tools/RDF_PARSER/readme.md

 # RDF parser:

-It parses RDF XML data to pandas dataframe with 4 columns [ID, KEY, VALULE, INSTANCE_ID] (sort of triplestore like)
+It parses RDF/XML data to pandas dataframe with 4 columns [ID, KEY, VALUE, INSTANCE_ID] (sort of triplestore like)

+Input files can be xml or zip files (containgn one or mutiple xml files)

 to get started: